jorgezer0/RemotRobot/README.md

 # RemotRobot
-Project developed to be evalueted by Samsung Sidia team.
+Project developed to be evaluated by Samsung Sidia team.

 ## Project
 Platform game where the character is controlled remotely.
 The player uses only transmitters to send commands to the character.

 ## How to Play
 - Use the Blue button to send blue waves and command the robot to Walk;
-- Use the Green button to send green waves and command the robot to Walk;
+- Use the Green button to send green waves and command the robot to Jump;
 - Combine the waves to jump over the gaps and reach the Red Switch at the end of the level;
 - Use the Orange round button in the left upper corner to restart the level if you get stuck;
 - Use the X shaped button in the right upper corner to exit to main menu;